CortexIntelligentAutomation/docs/content/en/docs/Reference/data-types/data/odbcconnectiondetails.md

 ### Connection String

-The Connection String is used to connect to the data source.
+The Connection String that is used to connect to an ODBC data source.

 | | |
 |--------------------|---------------------------|